Gretoad/tkinter/README.md

-# Here, there are some mini-projects make in python with Tkinter
+# Here, there are some mini-projects make in python with Tkinter (they are my first projects)

 ### dvd.py
 It's a simple square which bounces on walls and changes his color